Norco, Louisiana: Etymology

 The community of Norco was once called "Sellers," after a wealthy family there.
-In 1911, the land was purchased by an agent for Shell Oil, and the New Orleans Refining Company (NORCO) was established.
+In 1911, the land was purchased by an agent for Shell Oil, and the subsidiary New Orleans Refining Company (NORCO) was established.
 The community's name was officially changed from Sellers to Norco sometime after 1926.

 History

 By the late 18th century, French and European colonial settlers had established numerous sugar cane plantations.
 They imported enslaved Africans as laborers.
 As sugar cane cultivation was highly labor-intensive, the slave population greatly outnumbered the ethnic Europeans in the colony, a circumstance that continued after the Louisiana Purchase by the United States in 1803.

 On January 8, 1811, planters were alarmed by the German Coast Uprising led by Charles Deslondes, a free person of color from Haiti (formerly the French colony of Saint-Domingue).
 It was the largest slave uprising in US history, though it resulted in few white fatalities.
 Deslondes and his followers had been influenced by the ideas of the French and Haitian revolutions.
-In 1809–1810, French-speaking refugees from the Revolution immigrated by the thousands to New Orleans and Louisiana: white planters and their slaves, and free people of color, adding to the French Creole, African and free people of color populations.
+In 1809–1810, French-speaking refugees from the Haitian Revolution immigrated by the thousands to New Orleans and Louisiana: white planters and their slaves, and free people of color, adding to the French Creole, African and free people of color populations.

 Deslondes led followers to the plantation of Col. Manuel André, where they had hoped to seize stored arms, but those had been moved.
 The band traveled downriver, gathering more slaves for the insurrection as they marched.
 They were armed simply with hand tools and accompanied their progress by drums.
 More than 200 men participated in the uprising; they killed two white men on their march toward New Orleans.
 The alarm was raised, and both militia and regular troops were called out by Gov. William C.C.
 Claiborne to put down the short-lived revolt.
 The white militia and troops killed 95 slaves in total, many immediately and others in executions after quick trials.

+In 1942, a Catholic church, Sacred Heart of Jesus Church, was founded.
 Since 1995 members of the African American History Alliance of Louisiana have gathered annually at Norco in January to commemorate the events of the German Coast Uprising, when men of color reached for freedom decades before the American Civil War and emancipation.
 They have been joined by descendants of the insurgents.

-In 1942, a Catholic Church, Sacred Heart of Jesus Church, was founded.

-In 2021, Hurricane Ida passed through the area, leaving the oil refineries/chemical plants spewing toxic chemicals through flaring.
+In 2021, Hurricane Ida passed through the area, leaving the oil refineries and chemical plants spewing toxic chemicals through flaring.

 Geography

 Norco is located at (30.003753, -90.410824).
 The city is situated on the eastern edge of the large Bonnet Carré Spillway, which provides for an outlet from the Mississippi River to Lake Pontchartrain during flooding of the river.

 According to the United States Census Bureau, the CDP has a total area of 3.4 sqmi, of which 3.0 sqmi is land and 0.4 sqmi (12.83%) is water.

-"Diamond" is a part of Norco that spans about four blocks and it is 100% African American.
-The other neighborhood in Norco is 98% white.